bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 How is the transition to it on a heuristic change approach?
 You know, we're switching into Taproot outputs on-chain.
 The anon-sets are slightly shifting because of the UTXO set.
-I guess Taproot is in more usage because of the BRC20 `Degens` too.
+I guess Taproot is in more usage because of the BRC-20 degens too.
 Like we're in an odd place now.
 How do you guys feel about it?
 What's going on with the heuristics?